The innovative new work order management system to report any facility related issue at a municipal facility, school, recreation center or park..

 200 I Street, SE

-This project will redevelop the long vacant Washington Star printing plant at 200 I Street, SE.
-The property was formerly known as 225 Virginia Avenue, SE.
+This project was the redevelopment of the long vacant Washington Star printing plant at 200 I Street, SE, formerly known as 225 Virginia Avenue, SE, as tenant space for various District agencies.

 In a bold move, the building was purchased by the District in 2009.
-Stonebridge Carras will redevelop the property through a lease-leaseback transaction, saving District taxpayers more than $60 million over the previous arrangement and providing the District with unencumbered ownership of the facility at the end of the 20 year lease.
+Stonebridge Carras redeveloped the property through a lease-leaseback transaction, saving District taxpayers more than $60 million over the previous arrangement and providing the District with unencumbered ownership of the facility at the end of a 20-year lease.

-Once renovated, the new building will be LEED Gold certified and include a ground floor public gallery to showcase the vast art collection of the DC Commission on the Arts and Humanities.
-Other office tenants will include the Child and Family Services Agency and the Office of the Chief Technology Officer.
+The new building is double LEED Platinum certified (Core Building and Interiors) and includes a ground floor public gallery to showcase the vast art collection of the DC Commission on the Arts and Humanities.
+Today, 200 I Street tenants include: the Child and Family Services Agency, the Office of the Chief Technology Officer, the Commission on the Arts and Humanities, and the Office of Motion Picture and Television Development.

 Project at a Glance